gadmm/RFCs/rfcs/interop.md

-Making 2. part of the norm further offers the possibility of detecting such errors: when one sees a out-of-heap pointer during marking, one can “taint” the corresponding virtual space, and fail on a future address space reservation if one cannot obtain an untainted range.
+Making 2. part of the norm further offers the possibility of detecting such errors: when one sees a out-of-heap pointer during marking, one can “taint” the corresponding virtual space, and fail on a future virtual space reservation if one cannot obtain an untainted range.
 Tainting is not exact (an address range can become reserved before an out-of-heap pointer is seen by the GC), but serves to enforce 2. in practice.